Published 29 May 2020 | Updated 15 October 2021

-As coronavirus restrictions start easing, a number of industries and businesses are starting to operate again.
+As Australia’s COVID-19 vaccination coverage increases and restrictions start easing, industries and businesses are opening again.
 This means that many employers and employees are planning their return to work or to the workplace.

 On this page: